haoqunjiang/vite-jest/packages/vite-jest/README.md

 * Jest requries the `--experimental-vm-modules` flag of Node.js to be turned on to support ES module transformation.
 The `vite-jest` command turns it on by default.
 * All tests must be run serially, because both Vite and `vite-jest` use caches heavily, paralleriazation may cause race conditions.
 So `vite-jest` automatically passes a `--runInBand` to the underlying `jest` command.
+* A `--no-cache` argument is also passed to fix some edge cases.
+Since Vite transformation is ususally very fast, the performance penalty of not caching is negligible.

 ## TODOs